railtoolkit/tikz-trackschematic/CONTRIBUTING.md

 3. The versioning scheme we use is [SemVer](http://semver.org/).
 Increase the version numbers in the following files to the new version that this Pull Request would represent:
     1. CHANGELOG.md
     2. doc/versionhistory.tex
+    3. CITATION.cff
 4. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.
 5. The following versioning steps will be taken care of by the maintainer:
     1. git repo with tag
-    2. CITATION.cff including DOI for current version
-    3. sync Overleaf project
+    2. sync Overleaf project